Brain Tumour

 Fully recovered: 19%

-Recovered (No further treatments needed for period of next couple of years): 23%
+Recovered (No further treatments needed for period of 2 years, monitoring every 6 months): 23%

-Partially Recovered (Further treatments needed as precaution after 6months passed): 42%
+Partially Recovered (Further treatments needed as precaution after 3-6months passed): 42%

 Unknown Recovery/ Non-recovery: 15%